 Step 9.
 HTTP GET for the target resource is sent by a client.

 Step 10.
-NAD returns redirect URL to the client with HTTP code 302 (Page moved), on some NADs redirect can be returned inside of HTTP 200 OK message in location header.
+NAD returns a redirect URL to the client with HTTP code 302 (page moved), on some NADs redirect can be returned inside of the HTTP 200 OK message in the location header.

 Figure 1-2

 Step 11.
-Client sends DNS request for the FQDN from redirect URL.
-FQDN should be resolvable on DNS server side.
+The client sends a DNS request for the FQDN from the redirect URL.
+FQDN must be resolvable on the DNS server side.

-Step 13.Before providing download option to the client, ISE has to pick target client provisioning (CP) policy.
-Operation System (OS) of the client detected from the Browser user-agent, other information required for CPP policy selection are retrieved from authentication session (Like AD/LDAP groups and so one).
-ISE knows target session from session id presented in redirect URL.
+Step 13.Before you provide a download option to the client, ISE must pick the target client provisioning (CP) policy.
+The Operation System (OS) of the client detected from the Browser user-agent and other information required for CPP policy selection are retrieved from the authentication session (like AD/LDAP groups and so on).
+ISE knows the target session from the session id presented in the redirect URL.

 Step 14.
-Network Setup Assistant (NSA) download link is returned to client.
-Client downloads the application.
+Network Setup Assistant (NSA) download link is returned to the client.
+The client downloads the application.

-Note: Normally you might see NSA as part of BYOD flow for Windows and Android but as well this application can be used to install Anyconnect or its components from ISE.
+Note: Normally you can see NSA as part of BYOD flow for Windows and Android but as well this application can be used to install Anyconnect or its components from ISE.

 Step 16.
-NSA sends first discovery probe - HTTP /auth/discovery to Default gateway.
+NSA sends the first discovery probe - HTTP /auth/discovery to the Default gateway.
 NSA expects redirect-url as a result.

-Note: For connections over VPN on MAC OS devices this probe is ignored as MAC OS doesn't have default gateway on VPN adapter.
+Note: For connections over VPN on MAC OS devices this probe is ignored as MAC OS does not have a default gateway on the VPN adapter.

 Step 18.
-If any of the probes succeed, NSA establishes SSL connection over port 8905 with information obtained from redirect-url.
-This connection is protected by ISE admin certificate.
-Inside of this connection NSA downloads Anyconnect.
+If any of the probes succeed, NSA establishes an SSL connection over port 8905 with information obtained from redirect-url.
+This connection is protected by the ISE admin certificate.
+Inside this connection NSA downloads Anyconnect.

 Important considerations: